Copyright 1994 - 2020 Bill's Bible Basics

 So if His Kingdom is not of this world, then that likewise means that our Kingdom is not of this world either.
 As such, we have no real business supporting, and even less, fighting in, this world's awful, bloody, violent wars.
 There is simply no way to Biblically justify a Christian people, a Christian nation, or even a supposedly Christian-influenced president, engaging in war of any kind.
 You just won't find it anywhere in the Books of the New Testament.

 Yet, sadly, as I have been warning for a few years now, that is exactly where the United States is headed once again with its heated exchanges with the Islamic government of Iran.
 It is very clearly the Iraq playbook all over again.
 Demonize the leadership in the eyes of the American public, and then declare war.
 While the nasty war hawks have been pressuring President Donald Trump to take on Iran, in the latest news I have been reading, Trump has been resisting their efforts thus far.
 But I must ask how much longer this will really go on.
 Just as Trump is currently surrounded by Vice President Mike Pence and other Christians in his cabinet, George W. Bush was too; and we all know that it led to an eight-year long war in Iraq.
-That ugly war results in thousands upon thousands of dead or wounded; particularly on the Iraqi side.
+That ugly war resulted in thousands upon thousands of dead or wounded; particularly on the Iraqi side.
 Mr. Bush seemed to have some kind of a messiah complex.
 Does Trump too?
 Will he make the same mistake as his predecessor?

 While we Christians are not supposed to involve ourselves in the secular wars of this Earth, as I have explained on many previous occasions, we are indeed involved in a type of spiritual warfare.
 This point is made evident by verses such as the following.
 What needs to be pointed out here is that this spiritual warfare concerns the souls of men, and is not a war to gain power, wealth, territory, political influence, economic advantage, or anything else upon this Earth: